A Look at Mega Evolutions for the 2018 World Championships

 Trevor Rosberg - 18th Place North American Internationals

-Nicholas Bingham - Top 4 Melbourne Regionals + Top 8 Perth Regionals
+Nicholas Bingham - Top 4 Melbourne Regional + Top 8 Perth Regional

 Mega Swampert

-Mega Swampert is a Pokemon that was largely benefited by how in the 7th Generation, a Mega Evolution's speed is automatically received once they Mega Evolve.
-This meant once Swampert Mega Evolves in the Rain, it's Swift Swim ability automatically activates so it can become insanely fast in the Rain.
-Mega Swampert hasn't really seen any success in the 2018 season despite the hype it got very early on.
+Mega Swampert is a Pokémon that largely benefited from how, in the 7th Generation, a Mega Evolution's speed is automatically received once it Mega Evolves.
+This meant once Swampert Mega Evolves in the Rain, its Swift Swim ability automatically activates so it can become insanely fast in the Rain.
+Mega Swampert hasn't really seen any success in the 2018 season, despite the hype it got very early on.
 You'll often see Swampert paired with Pelipper as it can use Earthquake alongside it without damaging its partner.

 SUCCESSFUL TEAMS

-Alister Sandover - Top 16 North American Internationals + Top 4 Auckland Open + 2nd Place Malaysian Special Event and Singapore Open
+Alister Sandover - Top 16 North American International + Top 4 Auckland Open + 2nd Place Malaysian Special Event and Singapore Open

 Mega Gardevoir